Jburch01/pdf-reader/Readme.md

   <h2>Problem</h2>
   <p>
-    A friend of mine was describing a problem that his boss was having.
-It took him hours to take digital PDF files and input key pieces of data manually into Excel.
-So he asked me if it was possible to take the PDF files and use Python to automate that task.
-This was my response.
+    A friend of mine described a tedious task his boss was facing.
+It involved manually extracting key data from digital PDF files and inputting it into Excel.
+This process consumed several hours and was prone to errors.
+Seeking a solution, my friend approached me with the question of whether Python could automate this task.
+Inspired by his inquiry, I developed the PDF Reader application to alleviate this time-consuming and error-prone process.
   </p>

   <h2>Description</h2>